ika-rwth-aachen/mqtt_client-release/README.md

   <a href="https://github.com/ika-rwth-aachen/mqtt_client"><img src="https://img.shields.io/github/stars/ika-rwth-aachen/mqtt_client?style=social"/></a>
 </p>

-The *mqtt_client* package provides a ROS nodelet or ROS 2 node that enables connected ROS-based devices or robots to exchange ROS messages via an MQTT broker using the [MQTT](http://mqtt.org) protocol.
+The *mqtt_client* package provides a ROS nodelet or ROS 2 component node that enables connected ROS-based devices or robots to exchange ROS messages via an MQTT broker using the [MQTT](http://mqtt.org) protocol.
 This works generically for arbitrary ROS message types.
 The *mqtt_client* can also exchange primitive messages with MQTT clients running on devices not based on ROS.

 - [Installation](#installation)
   - [docker-ros](#docker-ros)